amitlan/website/writing/pg/partition-logical-replication/index.md

 With Postgres 13, partitioned tables can now be directly added to publications.
 By default, publishing a partitioned table by adding it to publication is really just a shorthand for publishing all of its leaf partitions without actually adding them to the publication.
-This means that, by default, a matching partition set must be present on the receiving end.
-Actually, any `INSERT`, `UPDATE`, `DELETE` operations on partitioned tables are physically applied to its leaf partitions and hence the operation's `WAL` record contains the leaf partitions' schema information.
-Because logical replication publisher plugin (`pgoutput`) generates records to publish by decoding `WAL`, individual logical changes to be published contain leaf partition information.
-That is why the receiving end must have the same leaf partitions present.
+This implies that a matching partition set must be present on the receiving end.
+Actually, all `INSERT`, `UPDATE`, `DELETE` operations on partitioned tables are physically applied to its leaf partitions and hence the operation's `WAL` record contains the leaf partitions' schema information.
+Because logical replication publisher plugin (`pgoutput`) generates records to publish by decoding `WAL`, individual logical changes to be published thus contain leaf partition information.
+That is why the receiving end must have the same leaf partitions present to be able to consume the changes.

 Optionally, you can ask the partitioned table changes to be published using its own schema, which can be done with a new publication parameter: